SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 ## `onPaymentAttemptStarted`

 This event mirrors `onPaymentCreated` from Checkout v2.
-Subscribe to it if you want to know when a payer has selected their payment method and actively attempts to perform a payment.

-The `onPaymentAttemptStarted` event is raised with the following event argument
-object:
+This event can be overridden if you want a notification when a payment attempt is started.
+It contains the name of the payment method started.

+If you do not override the event, no action will be done.
+This event is only provided for informational purposes.

+This is the object that is provided if you override the event:

 {% capture response_content %}{
     "event": "OnPaymentAttemptStarted",